|

 possibilities.

-(See the list of hotel in 'Useful addresses in the
+(See the list of hotel in 'Useful

-The choice goes from top luxury categories in the
+The choice goes from top luxury categories

-residential Cocody area to the simplest hotel on
+in the residential Cocody area to the

-the Plateau.
+simplest hotel on the Plateau.

 Similarly

-there are restaurants for all kinds of budget.
+there are restaurants for all kinds of

 Your